algogz/questions/q/dop/aws-devop-pro-part2.md

 - A. Security groups are global.
 - B. They are confined to Placement Groups.
-- C. They are confined to Region s.
+- C. They are confined to Regions.
 - D. They are confined to Availability Zones.

 <details><summary>Answer:</summary><p> C